brunoanc/EternalResourceExtractor/README.md

 * ~2-3x faster than QuickBMS on extracting files.
 * Standalone, does not require any additional files.
 * Lighter than QuickBMS and other extraction tools.
-* Supports Windows, Linux and macOS.
+* Supports Windows and Linux.

 ## Usage